Tibbot MacWalter Kittagh Bourke: Final months and departure to Spain

 For unknown reasons, the peace that had existed in Mayo since December 1599 began to unravel in early 1601.
 Tibbot na Long moved his troops into Tirawley in a surprise attack on Kittagh on 2 March.
 Kittagh lost many men and arms and was forced to flee to Ulster yet again.
 In an unexpected return to ancient tradition for the loyalist lord, Tibbot na Long assembled a council of the nobles of Mac William Iochtar the following day in which they elected Richard "the Devils Hook" Bourke, Tibbot na Long's brother-in-law, as the 22nd MacWilliam Íochtar.
 With O'Donnell preoccupied elsewhere, Kittagh spent the next several months in exile waiting for assistance.
 Finally, in October 1601 he was provided with "all the men O'Donnell could spare" and re-invaded Mayo.
 While marching back to his home of Tirawley, Kittagh encountered the forces of his rival claimant and a fierce battle ensued during which Richard was killed.
 Kittagh once again proclaimed himself the chief of Mayo.

 With only 300 men to his name, Tibbot na Long embarked on his three ships and departed the county.
 With his rivals beaten and peace having returned to Mayo, Kittagh joined O'Donnell at the Battle of Kinsale in late 1601.
 Following the defeat of the allied forces at Kinsale, Kittagh traveled with O'Donnell to Spain, landing in Luarca on 13 January 1602.
 Their allies were defeated in 1603 while they were away and Kittagh never returned.
 He was conferred the title of Marquess of Mayo by the Spanish monarch, Philip III, and he and his family were given a suitable pension to live on.

-According to historian Hiram Morgan, Tibbot MacWalter Burke died young of a fever, lasting 30 days, and was buried in November 1604.
-He was buried in the Chapel of Wonders in the Convent of St. Francis, Valladolid—the same chapel where O'Donnell was buried.
+Tibbot MacWalter Burke died young of a fever, lasting 30 days, and was buried in November 1604.
+He was buried in the Chapel of Wonders in the Convent of St. Francis, Valladolid—the same chapel where O'Donnell was buried in 1602.
 His son, Walter (living c.1650), later succeeded as 2nd Marquess of Mayo.